KevFan/gym2-node-summer-project/README.md

     * Search for a class
     * Enroll/Un-enroll to specific class session or enroll to all sessions in a class
       * Enroll/Un-enroll is only from class sessions that are in the future
-      * Past class sessions are shown as unavailble
+      * Past class sessions are shown as unavailable
 * Assessment Booking
   * Trainer & Member
     * CRUD on assessment bookings